netascode/ansible-dc-vxlan/docs/Handling_Secrets_Guide.md

 ```

 This pattern works in any freeform field (`aaa_freeform`, `banner_freeform`, `bootstrap_freeform`, `intra_fabric_link_freeform`, `freeform_config`, etc.) and supports multiple `env_var_` tokens in the same block.

+### Limitations

+* The `env_var_` lookup mechanism is not supported for policies referencing a file.

+* If an environment variable changes, the change will not be detected in case of a diff run (enabled by default), because the configuration in the data YAML files still looks the same.
+To enforce a new lookup, you can set the `force_run_all` parameter to true.